MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-IPBlockListProvider.md

 ## PARAMETERS

 ### -Identity
-!!!
-Exchange Server 2010

-The Identity parameter specifies thename or GUID of the IP Block list provider.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The Identity parameter specifies the IP Block list provider that you want to modify.
 You can use any value that uniquely identifies the IP Block list provider.
 For example:

 - Name